Immersive-Foundation/IMM/README.md

 # Introduction

-The immersive media (IMM) is an API-neutral runtime immersive media delivery format.
+Immersive media (IMM) is an API-neutral runtime immersive media delivery format.
 IMM provides an efficient, extensible, interoperable format for the transmission and loading of immersive 3D and 2D animated content of mixed media types (geometry, pictures, 360 panoramas, stroke based paintings, etc).

 ## Context

 With the advent of VR/AR technology and platforms, filmic and animated storytelling can happen in 6 degrees of freedom, in that the viewer is located in the same space where the story is being told.
 Unlike traditional film or 3D animation where the final delivery format is 2D pixels, for VR storytelling the content needs to stay 3D until the very moment it is presented to the user.
-This requires the equivalent of a new video file format that can handle true immersion.
+This requires the equivalent of a new media file format that can handle true immersion.
 Unlike depth-based 360 stereo video or light-fields based video, IMM is designed to transmit a true, full 3D description of the film.

 This is achieved by honoring the original 3D nature of the content.
 3D models, 3D paint strokes, voxel data, and other 3D content all have special containers inside IMM so that the playback engine can produce a true immersive rendition.
 In addition, IMM has containers for more traditional pieces of information such as 2D pictures (positioned in 3D space), audio, 360 backgrounds, etc. IMM comes also with a scenegraph and an animation timeline, so the playback engine can reproduce the film appropriately.
 All data types are heavily compressed for quick streaming of the data from the internet to the user's device.